thanos-io/thanos/docs/storage.md

 However if you set `aws_sdk_auth: true` Thanos will use the default authentication methods of the AWS SDK for go based on [known environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) (`AWS_PROFILE`, `AWS_WEB_IDENTITY_TOKEN_FILE` ... etc) and known AWS config files (~/.aws/config).
 If you turn this on, then the `bucket` and `endpoint` are the required config keys.

+The field `prefix` can be used to transparently use bucket prefixes in your S3 bucket.
+That way, you may point distinct Thanos instances to the same bucket, while avoiding one instance messing with the data from another instance.
+This will allow multiple Thanos deployments to use the same bucket without

 The AWS region to endpoint mapping can be found in this [link](https://docs.aws.amazon.com/general/latest/gr/s3.html).

 Make sure you use a correct signature version.
 Currently AWS requires signature v4, so it needs `signature_version2: false`.
 If you don't specify it, you will get an `Access Denied` error.
 On the other hand, several S3 compatible APIs use `signature_version2: true`.